Kros-sk/Kros.Libs/Kros.KORM/README.md

 If you have different conventions for naming properties in POCO classes and fields in database, you can redefine behaviour of ModelMapper, which serves mapping POCO classes to database tables and vice versa.

-Redefine convention for mapping exmple
+Redefine convention for mapping example
 ```c#
 Database.DefaultModelMapper.MapColumnName = (colInfo, modelType) =>
 {